- 8.15am – 5.30pm Monday to Friday in term time

 All boys may borrow up to four items from the Library at one time, with extra loans for the Sixth Form at the Librarian’s discretion.
 Boys are welcome to suggest books which they would like the Library to acquire or which they feel others would enjoy.

-The service and enquiry desk is manned throughout the School day by experienced Library staff.
+The service and enquiry desk is manned throughout the day by experienced Library staff.
 The library catalogue (OPAC) can be searched from any networked computer within School, or from home.
 A photocopying service is also available.

 Shadowing the Carnegie Medal